 COVID-19: Frequently asked questions

-COVID-19 is a respiratory illness that usually includes not only an upper respiratory tract infection, but also a lower respiratory tract infection, which can lead to pneumonia and breathing issues.
+Coronaviruses are a large family of diverse, common viruses that can cause illnesses ranging from a common cold to a severe lower respiratory tract infection, like pneumonia.
+COVID is a respiratory illness that usually includes not only an upper respiratory tract infection, but also a lower respiratory tract infection, which can lead to pneumonia and breathing issues.

 How is COVID-19 spread?

-- Droplets traveling through the air by coughing or sneezing
+- Droplets traveling through the air by talking, coughing or sneezing

 What symptoms should I be on the lookout for?

 Symptoms can appear 2 to 14 days after exposure to the virus.
 People with the following symptoms may have COVID:

 - Sore throat